 I really love the Daily Word Problems book series that my kids have done every summer since kindergarten.
 Our elementary doesn’t focus on word problems, but I like how it combines literacy with math while also teaches logical reasoning.
 Each problem is a puzzle to be solved by taking words and turning them into number sentences.

 We play The Shape Game for every correct math problem.
-It’s based on the the book by Anthony Browne.
+It’s based on the book by Anthony Browne.
 It’s pretty simple and fun.
 I draw a random shape and my son takes it and turns it into something recognizable.

-Here I draw a random shape in whatever space is left over from the math problem.
+Here I draw a random shape in whatever space is leftover from the math problem.

 My son takes my shape and turns it into a snail.

 The Daily Word Problem workbook is designed for an academic school year but it works beautifully as a summer workbook too.
 With 36 weeks of 5 problems each week, we aim for 3 weeks at a sitting because completing 15 problems earns you a small prize, typically an outing for ice cream.
+The workbooks go from Grade 1 to Grade 6.

 Finally, I dangle a big prize for completing the book.
 This summer, it will likely be a large Lego set.
 What do you know?
 They have Lego Minecraft sets!